What Is the Best App to Read the Quran?

 FAQs

-Do you need wudu (ritual purity) to read the Quran on an app?
+Do I need wudu to use a Quran app?

 Which Quran app is best for learning tajweed?